bigseainc/gravityforms-hubspot/readme.txt

 1. HubSpot settings found in Forms > Settings > HubSpot

 == Changelog ==

+= 2.3.4 =
+* [FIX] Sometimes, if the Label is blank from HubSpot, there's no way to determine what field is what.
+This resolves that by falling back to the field's slug.

 = 2.3.3 =
 * [NEW] `apply_filters( 'gf_hubspot_data_outgoing', $data, $GFform, $feedData );` Allows you to change the data that's being sent to HubSpot.
 Be mindful of formats that HubSpot expects (A list of items must be semi-colon separated, for instance).
 An array of Key => Value where Key is the HubSpot field slug, and the Value is what will be sent to HubSpot for that field.